prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Currencies, Virtual Goods and Achievements/Managing In App purchases.md

 *1.* To make purchases using Google Play, you first need to set up your Virtual Good as a product in the Google Play Developer Console.
 See [Creating a Product List](https://developer.android.com/google/play/billing/billing_admin.html#billing-list-setup).

 *2.* Now we need to tie the Virtual Good in your game to the product in Google Play.
 We do this in the GameSparks Developer Portal:
-* Go to *Overview > Virtual Goods* and edit your Virtual Good.
+* Go to *Configurator > Virtual Goods* and edit your Virtual Good.
 * Insert the Product ID you gave your product within the Google Play Developer Console into the *Google Product ID* field.

-*3.* Finally, to verify the purchase on the server we need to set up you Google Play public key within your game.
-Go to the GameSparks Developer Portal under *Configurator > Notifications > Google* and in the field *Google Play Public Key* enter the key obtained by following the steps in the section "Getting an app's license key" [here](http://developer.android.com/google/play/billing/billing_admin.html).
+*3.* Finally, to verify the purchase on the server we need to set up you Google Play public key within your game:
+* In the GameSparks Developer Portal, go to *Configurator > Integrations* and under *Providers*, select *Google*, and click *Edit*.
+* In the *Google Play Public Key* field enter the key obtained by following the steps in the section "Getting an app's license key" [here](http://developer.android.com/google/play/billing/billing_admin.html).

 *4.* After making the purchase in the client, Google Play will invoke your response Intent as described in [Purchasing an Item](https://developer.android.com/google/play/billing/billing_integrate.html#Purchase).
 At this point you can get the purchase data and the signature: